 12VAC35-105-935.
 Criteria for patient admission.

-A. Before a medication assisted opioid treatment program may admit an individual, the individual shall meet the criteria for admission as defined by the provider's policies.
-The provider's policy regarding admission shall at a minimum require the individual to (i) meet diagnostic criteria for opioid use disorder as defined within the DSM; and (ii) meet the admission criteria of Level 1.0 of ASAM.
-The policies shall be consistent with subsections B through E of this section.
+A. Before a medication for opioid use disorder treatment provider may admit an individual, the individual shall meet the criteria for admission as defined by the provider's policies.
+The provider's policy regarding admission shall at a minimum require the individual to (i) meet diagnostic criteria for opioid use disorder as defined within the DSM and (ii) meet the admission criteria of Level 1.0 of ASAM.
+The policies shall be consistent with subsections B through D of this section.

-C. A medication assisted opioid treatment program shall maintain current procedures designed to ensure that individuals are admitted to maintenance treatment by qualified personnel who have determined, using accepted medical criteria, that the person is currently addicted to an opioid drug, and that the individual became addicted at least one year before admission for treatment.
-In addition, a program physician shall ensure that each individual voluntarily chooses maintenance treatment, that all relevant facts concerning the use of the opioid drug are clearly and adequately explained to the individual, and that each individual provides informed written consent to treatment.
+C. A medication for opioid use disorder treatment provider shall maintain current procedures designed to ensure that individuals are admitted to maintenance treatment by qualified personnel who have determined, using accepted medical criteria, that the person currently has an addiction to an opioid drug.
+In addition, an opioid treatment practitioner shall ensure that each individual voluntarily chooses maintenance treatment, that all relevant facts concerning the use of the opioid drug are clearly and adequately explained to the individual, and that each individual provides informed written consent to treatment.

-D. A person younger than 18 years of age is required to have had two documented unsuccessful attempts at short-term detoxification or drug-free treatment within a 12-month period to be eligible for maintenance treatment.
-No individual younger than 18 years of age may be admitted to maintenance treatment unless parent, legal guardian, or responsible adult designated by the relevant state authority consents in writing to such treatment.
+D. No individual younger than 18 years of age may be admitted to maintenance treatment without written consent from a parent, legal guardian, or responsible adult designated by the relevant state authority.

 Statutory Authority